Gruximillian/sequential-keybinding/README.md

 >For the list of all JavaScript events available [check this MDN page](https://developer.mozilla.org/en-US/docs/Web/Events).

 Even though today JavaScript can be used to do so much more, this basic feature of adding interactivity to the web page is still widely used to provide the users with rich and interesting experiences.
 In this article, we will be looking into how we can use JavaScript to react to the keyboard events, specifically, how to react to the specific key sequence that the user types.
-So, when the user presses a key combination the web page might show some content, like opening a menu or a modal, it can change the styling of the page or perform any other action you can imagine which is within the JavaScript capabilities.
+So, when the user presses a key combination, the web page might show some content, like opening a menu or a modal, it can change the styling of the page or perform any other action you can imagine which is within the JavaScript capabilities.

 Before we start I just want to point out that I'm using some ES6 features like [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) and [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let), the [spread (`...`) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [etc.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_2015_support_in_Mozilla) If you are not familiar with those, check the provided links to learn more.